Understanding The Difference Between Dry Needling Vs Acupuncture

 Be sure to note, however, that as a rule, physical therapists do not offer acupuncture.

-As well, not all physical therapists will do dry needling – it requires additional training.
+As well, not all physical therapists will do dry needling, as it requires additional training.

-Be sure to speak with both your physical therapist and your acupuncturist, however, if you’re receiving both treatment, so they can be sure to optimize their approach for you.
+Be sure to speak with both your physical therapist and your acupuncturist, however, if you’re receiving both treatments.

 Book Your Appointment With Capitol Physical Therapy Today